The Boy and the Beast (2015): The Reality Behind How Kyuta Tracked Down His Father

-In Mamoru Hosoda’s film The Boy and the Beast (Official) there is a scene where the protagonist, Kyuta (Ren), returns to the human world for the first time in eight years, only to find that his resident record has been deleted (ex officio deletion).
+In Mamoru Hosoda’s acclaimed animated feature The Boy and the Beast (Official Website), there is a pivotal sequence where the protagonist, Kyuta (Ren), returns to the human world for the first time in eight years.
+Upon attempting to re-enter society, he discovers that his official “resident record” has been deleted by the government (a process known as ex officio deletion).

-However, when we examine this sequence of events against Japanese laws and administrative procedures, it reveals a depiction that is incredibly realistic.
+However, when we analyze this exact sequence of events against real-world Japanese laws and municipal administrative procedures, it reveals a staggeringly realistic and brilliant piece of screenwriting.

-When people hear about resident records or status procedures, many might immediately imagine a “Family Register” (Koseki Tohon).
-However, the biggest key to Kyuta finding his father’s address was not the Family Register itself, but another official document called the “Supplementary Family Register” (Koseki no Fuhyo).
+When Japanese citizens hear about procedures regarding official status, the first document that comes to mind is the “Family Register” (Koseki Tohon).
+However, the absolute key to Kyuta locating his father was not the standard Family Register, but a highly specific, secondary official document known as the “Supplementary Family Register” (Koseki no Fuhyo).

 The Difference Between “Family Register” and “Supplementary Family Register”

-First, it is necessary to understand the decisive difference between these two documents.
+To understand the genius of this scene, we first need to understand the decisive legal difference between these two Japanese documents.

 | Document Name | Main Purpose (What it Proves) | Address Listing |